-EQUITONE Imagine if building materials were truly circular.
-Imagine that they did not end up in landfill but were continually given a new life as part of a new building, a new street, a new bridge, a new park, a new façade or revived city.
-Imagine the resources that could be saved and the carbon that would remain naturally stored in plants, oceans, forests, even buildings.
-Imagine the benefits for our climate and the infinite potential for society.
-Just imagine the possibilities.
-They would be endless.
+EQUITONE were continually given a new life as part of a new building, a new street, a new bridge, a new park, a new façade or revived city.
+Imagine the resources Just imagine the possibilities.
+Contents Why this manifesto Facing the facts ⊙ Our 2030 ambitions Where we started and where we are going 3 Our 3 areas of focus Circular design Light-impact construction Radical collaboration Our journey to full circularity 3 Our plan of action Explore circular building with us

-itect workshop on sustainability ary 2020 | Kapelle-Op-Den-Bos, Belgium

-Contents

-Why this manifesto

-Solutions

-Our 2030 ambitions

-Our 2030 ambitions

-Our 2030 ambitions

-Circular design

-Where we started and where we are going

-Our 3 areas of focus

-Circular design

-Our journey to full circularity

-Our plan of action

-Explore circular building with us